edtechhub/kerko-docs.edtechhub.org/README.md

 testing, the updated `package.json` and `package-lock.json` files can be pushed to the repository.

-### Upgrading Kerko or changing Kerko's configuration
+### Upgrading or changing the configuration

-Kerko can be upgraded like regular Python packages (see **Upgrading Python dependencies**).
-However, make sure to check [Kerko's changelog][Kerko_changelog].
+Kerko can be upgraded like regular Python packages (see [upgrading Python dependencies](#upgrading-python-dependencies)).
+Make sure to check the following sources before attempting an upgrade:

-The upgrade may require some changes to this application, or a rebuild of the search index.
+- [Kerko changelog][Kerko_changelog]
+- [KerkoApp changelog][KerkoApp_changelog]
+- [Kerko upgrading documentation][Kerko_upgrading]

+Making any change to a configuration file requires that you at least restart the application afterwards for the change to become effective.

-Similarly, some change to Kerko's configuration, especially changes to the `KERKO_COMPOSER` variable in this application's `app/config.py`, may have an impact on the structure of the search index.
-A rebuild of the search index may be necessary after such change.
+Moreover, some parameters have an effect on the structure of the cache or the search index that Kerko depends on.
+Changing this kind of parameter may require that you rebuild either.
+Refer to the documentation of the parameter to check if specific actions need to be taken after a change.

-With your virtual environment active, to rebuild the search index:
+For example, to rebuild the search index:

 ```bash
 flask kerko clean index